ururk/skyline-clone/README.md

   1. Minimize errors in file geometry
   2. Create printable file for most slicers without need for repair
   3. Allow end-users to customize the output
   4. Reduce print cost for powder-based printed parts.
-Comparing the `defaults.js` with the `hollow_base_with_escape_hole.js` default settings, using Shapeways and in Steel, resulted in a savings of $96.39 ($211.29 solid vs $114.90 hollow).
+Comparing `original.js` with the `hollow_base_with_escape_hole.js` settings, using Shapeways and in Steel, resulted in a savings of $96.39 ($211.29 solid vs $114.90 hollow).

 ## Requirements